lplit/antidote-tools/tables_dump/readme.md

 	> calendar:now_to_local_time(erlang:timestamp()).
 	```
 - The log files are treated sequentially in the alphanumerical order (i.e. as provided by `disk_log:accessible_logs()` call) and delivered following many-to-one scenario (all the logs are stored in a single dump file), in the directory specified as 2nd call argument.
 	Erlang terms formatting is maintained, in order to ensure compatibility with BIF functions used to reload records into memory.
 Notably the `file:consult/1` and `erlang:is_record/2,3`.
 The former allows to parse a file and store its contents into Erlang records - assuming they're properly formatted - the latter verifies the record integrity
+	Turns out because of specific formatting used within Antidote, those BIFs do not work in this particular scenario.
 - Example log contents of a prepare and commit statements

 ```bash